Home

 In order to actually see the game you need to condition your eyes to look for colour, motion and shapes.
 We have driven past these big animals and missed them completely – we only see them by looking in our rear-view mirror and watch them stepping into the road behind us.

-If large animals such as these can be missed how easy would it be to just drive past a cheetah or leopard without seeing them?
+If large animals such as these can be missed how easy would it be to just drive past a cheetah in the long grass or a leopard in a tree without seeing them?

 There are, however, a few tricks you can use to increase your chances to see the game - both big and small animals…